plugdata-team/plugdata/Resources/Documentation/ELSE/routetype.md

 arguments:
 - type: anything
-  description: list types to route; no argument — everything is sent to the outlet
+  description: list of types to route; no args — everything is sent to the outlet
   default:

 inlets: